vesselize/docs/docs/guide/providers.md

 # Providers

-Providers are the classes, factory methods, or any values that can be used to register in the Vesselize container.
+Providers are generally constructors that can be instantiated.
+It can also be any factory method and declared values.
+They will all be registered in the container for dependency lookup and injection.

 ## Class Provider